 The satellite communications industry is moving toward HTS technology that employs multi-beam transmission for more efficient use of space segment.
-In addition to GEO-HTS, new satellite constellations of HTS-MEO and HTS-GEO are scheduled to be launched in the coming years.
+In addition to GEO-HTS, new satellite constellations of HTS-MEO and HTS-LEO (NGSO) are scheduled to be launched in the coming years.
 With the scheduled launch of numerous HTS, we believe that development of products using this technology for the different satellites and constellations will be an important competitive factor in the satellite communications market.
 We are continuing our efforts to enhance our current products and develop new ones to support the advantages of this technology.

 The continued increase in HTS supply is projected to produce a reduction in bandwidth price.
 This reduction is expected to make satellite communications economically viable for more broadband, cellular and mobility applications.
-Accordingly, satellite communications is expected to economically increase cellular coverage and service in rural, metro-edge and metro areas in developed and developing countries.
-This trend may result in the growth of the small-cell market and the need to rapidly deploy LTE backhaul.
+Accordingly, satellite communications are expected to economically increase cellular coverage and service in rural, metro-edge and metro areas in developed and developing countries.